paintdotnet/PaintDotNet.Quantization/README.md

 This is not just a theoretical quality improvement, by the way.
 I saw images being reduced to 64 colors instead of 256!
 I believe it was an image of a black-to-red gradient that caused this to happen, which should have fit nicely into 256 colors.

 ### 2) Unnecessary lookup table
-There's also some silliness with regard to the use of a lookup table for calculating a mask in `GetColorIndex`:
+There's also some silliness with regard to the use of a lookup table for calculating the mask in `GetColorIndex`:

 ```
 /// <summary>